yeslogic/prince-docs/docs/paged.md

 ### Taking elements from the document

 Page region content may also be taken from the document itself.
-Any block-level element can be removed from the normal flow and placed in a page region.
-It will normally inherit from its original position in the document, but does not display there.
+Any block-level element can be *removed* from the normal flow and placed in a page region.
+It will normally inherit styling from its original position in the document, but does not display there.
 Please also note the following:

 -   All `margin` properties of an element not in the natural document flow will be ignored.
 -   The first running element that appears on a page will be used on the current page and carried onto following pages, until a new running element is encountered.

-To move the content into a page region, the element needs to be removed from the normal document flow position with the `running()` function of the [`position`](css-props.md#prop-position) property, and inserted into the specified region with the `element()` function of the [`content`](css-props.md#prop-content) property.
+To move the content into a page region, the element needs to be *removed* from the normal document flow position with the `running()` function of the [`position`](css-props.md#prop-position) property, and inserted into the specified region with the `element()` function of the [`content`](css-props.md#prop-content) property.

 CSS